Pâquis Rent Prices in Geneva 2026

 Locals Ask

-Why are the m² stats so varied?
+Why is the m² stats range so wide here?